craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.
 == Changelog ==
+= 2.4.4 =
+* Fix: Missing code to make some text translatable such as "leave blank for default" and "Notification of Unregistration".

 = 2.4.3 =
 * New: Added another option to apply no formatting to phone numbers.
 Phone numbers would then display as the attendee entered them on the form.
 * Tweak: JavaScript for the form is wrapped in a function for better portability.
 Use rtecInit() to initialize forms.